Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 #### 20. US Economic Sanctions.

 You expressly represent and warrant that your use of our Services and or associated services and products is not contrary to applicable U.S. Sanctions.
-Such use is prohibited, and Automattic reserve the right to terminate accounts or access of those in the event of a breach of this condition.
+Such use is prohibited, and Automattic reserves the right to terminate accounts or access of those in the event of a breach of this condition.

 #### 21. Indemnification.